Your Visit

 FAQs

-Classical:NEXT is coming to Budapest, Hungary from 8–11 April 2026.
-Stay tuned for more information about the venues.
+Classical:NEXT is coming to Budapest, Hungary from 8–11 April 2026 (Wednesday through Saturday).

 How can I take part as an artist or speaker?